 Located in a beautiful outdoor space with shops, cafes and a Viking bar, La Bruja was a delight to find after wandering in through a cacao shop.
 I ordered the portobello taco plate and sat perfectly content in the shaded floral courtyard.

-Organic farm to table restaurant located just outside the cobble stone city grid of Antigua.
-The ingredients are freshly harvested on site and a mandarin just might fall on your plate from the tree above.
+Organic farm to table restaurant located just outside the city with freshly harvested ingredients on site.
+A mandarin just might fall on your plate from the tree above, or three!
 This co-op offers an extensive breakfast, lunch and dinner menu as well as artisanal honeys, cosmetics, herbs, spices and local hand made goods.
 For an additional 30Q ($3.80) visit the mariposa garden to see the transitioning stages from cocoon to first flight of the monarch and zebra butterfly.

-Amazing menu with SO many options, come here for breakfast or lunch, smoothies and fruit bowls.
+Amazing menu with SO many options, come here for breakfast, lunch, smoothies and fruit bowls.
 Curries, stir-fry’s and taco plates make up the flavors on the menu and everything tasted fresh and savory.

 Craft beers and volcano views, enough said.
 Come here for the rooftop patio and cerveza artisanal.
 If you’re lucky, you can sip beer while watching the volcano erupt.